IDDEAS Advisory Council

 “Much of my life’s work fosters empowerment and interdependence including with marginalized & diverse populations,” he says.

-Michelle Dumay, AMI Wellness, Council Member
+Michelle Dumay, Voting Council Member

-Stefanie Gross, Move Through Yoga, Council Member
+Stefanie Gross, Voting Council Member

 Stefanie Gross (she, her) joins the IDDEAS advisory council as an experienced educator.
 She is an advocate and the founder of Move Through Yoga, a nonprofit organization that works to close the gaps in health and wellness education for students with intellectual, developmental, and physical disabilities.
 She has worked as an innovator in several spaces, including as a curriculum designer and as a health and wellness programmer.
 As a college and career counselor, Stefanie has worked closely with students who have diverse academic backgrounds in the public-school setting.